 speaker

 Martin

-So there, I welcome you to today's live broadcast interview with Modus Therapeutics, with me in the company's CEO John Öd in ordinary order.
+Welcome to today's live interview with Modus Therapeutics.
+I'm joined by the company's CEO, John Öde, as usual.
 John, you have published your Q1 report here this morning.
-I thought you would just briefly give your opinion on the work during the first quarter and what you see as the highlights during the period.
+I thought you would briefly give your view on the work during the first quarter and what you see as the highlights during the period.

 speaker

 Thank you, Martin.
-It was a very intensive quarter.
-We have done, above all, very clear progress, which means that we can say that we are on track with the study that we carry out in new sick patients.
-And our track consists of fulfilling the recruitment in the first part of the study.
-We also saw during the March month that the recruitment in the phase B study in Svårmalaria, which has an extra room in Kenya and Sambria, is fully done.
-This opens up opportunities for us to work further with that strategy and see how we move forward with our collaboration partners towards the next step in that development.
-And also, I think we have seen that our portfolio is rendering interest outside the typical spheres, where we have, for example, the opportunity to participate in a global -the-clock group of patients who are suffering from very important and heart-throbbing diseases, tuberculosis, malaria and HIV, and technical innovation in this area, which is then divided into the global fund and the Swedish UD.
-So those are some of the highlights, but as I said, it was a very productive quarter in a very good way.
+I think it has been very intensive.
+We have made very clear progress that makes us say that we are on track with the study that we are conducting in malignant patients.
+Our track consists of completing the recruitment in the first part of the study.
+In addition, we saw during the March month that the recruitment in phase 1b, the study in severe malaria, which then has a room in Kenya and Zambia, is completed.
+And that opens up opportunities for us to work further with that strategy and see how we move forward with our collaboration partners towards the next step in that development.
+And also, I think we have seen that our portfolio renders interest outside of the typical spheres where we have, for example, participated.
+I got the opportunity to participate in a global roundtable.
+There is a number of important diseases, tuberculosis, malaria and HIV, and technical innovation in this area, which the world was divided by Global Fund and Swedish UD.
+These are some highlights, but as I said, it was a very successful quarter in a very good way.

+speaker